 - Leaving lights and appliances on

-1. Why it’s high: your home needs some maintenance
+Your home needs some maintenance

-- Put new weather stripping around your door thresholds.
+- Put new weather stripping around your door thresholds

-- Seal the cracks in your windows (and windowsills) by caulking them up.
+- Seal the cracks in your windows (and window sills) by caulking them up

-- Make sure all your A/C vents are open and clean of dust.
+- Make sure all your A/C vents are open and clean of dust

-- Install window blinds and blackout curtains to reflect the sun’s heat back outside.
+- Install window blinds and blackout curtains to reflect the sun’s heat back outside

 Even just completing one or two of these tips could generate savings.
 Energy.gov estimates that sealing air leaks could lead to 5% to 30% in potential energy savings.

-3. Why it’s high: Your big appliances are old or angry or both
+Your big appliances are old

 With every newer generation of large home appliances, they get smarter and more efficient.
 And if your appliances are a little rusty (at least metaphorically speaking), then you’re only costing yourself more in both time and money.

-- Run your washing machine, dryer, and dishwasher during the cooler hours of the day.
+- Run your washing machine, dryer and dishwasher during the cooler hours of the day

-- Do your laundry and dishes during non-peak hours.
+- Do your laundry and dishes during non-peak hours

-- Some electricity providers offer cheaper energy during off-hours, and while they may differ slightly based on where you live, after 8 p.m. local time is usually a safe bet.
+- Some electricity providers offer cheaper energy during off-hours, and while they may differ slightly based on where you live, after 8 p.m. local time is usually a safe bet

-- Lower your hot water heater’s goal temperature from 140°F to 120°F.
+- Lower your hot water heater’s goal temperature from 140°F to 120°F

-- Keep your refrigerator to a moderate setting.
+- Keep your refrigerator to a moderate setting

-4. Why it’s high: Energy vampires are sucking up your electricity
+Energy vampires are sucking up your electricity

-You know every single one of those electronic devices you have plugged into a wall outlet right now?
+All those electronic devices you have plugged into a wall outlet right now?
 Well, each one is drawing out power and driving up your bill – even when you think they’ve been turned off.

 When all these various devices and appliances are not actively being used – and are thus sitting in standby mode – they’re still consuming electricity, but as vampire energy.
-And, while many folks focus on their larger appliances, they often ignore or forget the little vampires sucking the dollars right out their wallets.
+And, while many may focus on their larger appliances, they often ignore or forget the little vampires sucking the dollars right out their wallets.

 How to fix it: Know thy enemy, and drive him out

-Vampire energy can account for about 23% of residential energy consumption each year costing an average of $165 per household in the U.S., according to a study by the National Resources Defense Council.
+Vampire energy can account for about 23% of residential energy consumption each year costing an average of $165 per household in the U.S., according to a 2015 study by the National Resources Defense Council.
 But by implementing one simple change — using a power strip or surge protector with a single on/off switch — you’ll soon quit paying to feed the vampire energy you’ll never use.